AngleProtocol/angle-docs/resources/user-guides/README.md

 You should now be all set up to start testing Angle on [app.angle.money](https://app.angle.money)!
 In the following pages, we explain how to interact with protocol.

 {% hint style="info" %}
+If you are still having trouble getting testnet tokens, you can also ask on [Discord](https://discord.gg/xvQr7q7BHn) for some Rinkeby ETH, WETH, WBTC, DAI and USDC!
+{% endhint %}

+{% hint style="info" %}
 This guide has been heavily inspired from this other [one](https://teller.gitbook.io/teller-1/testing-guide/getting-testnet-tokens-rinkeby) made by Teller.
 {% endhint %}